 In January 2019, Osmulski and a former MacIver colleague, Matt Kittle, asked the Governor’s Office to add them to their media distribution list.
 The reporters soon realized something was amiss when they did not receive a response nor a single media advisory.

-The MacIver Institute and Mr. Osmulski allege that the Governor’s targeted exclusion of MacIver journalists amounts to viewpoint discrimination and is a violation of the right of equal access fundamental to freedom of the press.
+The MacIver Institute and Mr. Osmulski alleged that the Governor’s targeted exclusion of MacIver journalists amounted to viewpoint discrimination and was a violation of the right of equal access fundamental to freedom of the press.
 Additionally, the Equal Protection Clause requires that a state government grant equal treatment to its citizens.
 In this context, it requires that all journalists have equal access to information generally available to the news media.

-Now, attorneys at the Liberty Justice Center are representing the John K. MacIver Institute for Public Policy and Mr. Osmulski in a lawsuit to assert their First Amendment rights to free speech and freedom of the press, as well as their Fourteenth Amendment right to equal protection of the laws.
+Attorneys at the Liberty Justice Center represented the John K. MacIver Institute for Public Policy and Mr. Osmulski in a lawsuit which asserted their First Amendment rights to free speech and freedom of the press, as well as their Fourteenth Amendment right to equal protection of the laws.